 The team will arrive at the designed testing time and begin by watching the 2 minute YBT instructional video.
 (The video is available for download in your online Y Balance Test Certification Course.)
 The team can watch this video as a group and then fill out the injury and health history questionnaires.
-Following the video, the athletes will be directed to the YBT practice stations where they will perform 6 “warm-ups” of each reach direction on both legs.
+Following the video, the athletes will be directed to the YBT practice stations where they will perform 6 “warm-ups” in each reach direction on both legs.

-Following the YBT warm up, the athletes proceed to any open FMS or the YBT stations with their testing forms.
-Since this is your first testing session, you should collect the forms after testing is complete and enter the results into the Move2Perform software afterwards.
+Following the YBT warm up, the athletes proceed to any open FMS or YBT stations with their testing forms.
+Since this is your first testing session, you should collect the forms once testing is complete and enter the results into the Move2Perform software afterwards.
 This will allow time for you to review the individual/group scores and formulate a plan prior to meeting with the athletes and coaches.

 If you would like more information or different testing scenarios, you can get the free ebook here.

 In upcoming posts, common pitfalls in testing, methods for follow up, and overcoming common barriers will be discussed.